Who Were the J6 Capitol Riot Ringleaders?

 Jones broadcast live near the Capitol, where he reported, “Our own cameraman followed the crowds into the Senate, and I watched them execute an unarmed woman.”
 That was a reference to Ashli Babbitt from San Diego, who was shot by a Capitol Police officer as she attempted to climb through a broken window within the Speaker’s Lobby.

 By the end of the day, there were many police officers injured, including one who later collapsed and died the following day — Capitol Police officer Brian Sicknick, though the exact cause and circumstances of his death are still unclear.

-Since then, more than 200 of those identified in the Capitol building, some violent offenders but mostly those who were nonviolent, have been arrested.
+Since then, more than 500 of those who violated the Capitol building have been identified and many arrested.

 Among them is William Arthur Leary from New York, who, according to the Associated Press, “doesn’t trust information reported by the mainstream media” and declared InfoWars to be “one of his main sources of information.”